JRC1995/INTER-INTRA-attentions/README.md

 # Intra-layer-attention for Encoder

-I used [global attention](https://nlp.stanford.edu/pubs/emnlp15_attn.pdf) for the basic attention mechanism.
+I used [global attention](https://nlp.stanford.edu/pubs/emnlp15_attn.pdf) for the standard encoder-decoder interlayer attention mechanism.

 At each time step of the encoder, a <i>candidate hidden state</i> is created by the standard RNN method (but with elu activation).